Overestimation of CAD among patients with chest pain

 Recent studies have shown that as few as 6-10% of patients referred to non-invasive testing suffer from significant coronary artery disease (CAD).1,2,3

-Chest pain can be mistaken for CAD but is also a symptom related to muscle pain, stomach conditions and psychological stress.
+Chest pain can be a sign of CAD, but can also be a symptom related to muscle pain, stomach conditions and psychological stress.
 Healthcare professionals need an efficient, reliable and easy-to-use rule-out support to detect significant CAD.
-Currently available methods can sometimes be time-consuming, costly and include invasive examination, exposing the patient to stress and anxiety.
+Currently available methods can sometimes be time-consuming, costly and include invasive examination, exposing the patient to risk, stress and anxiety.

 Diagnosing coronary artery disease

-Vague symptoms like chest pain or shortness of breath could be related to coronary artery disease.
-However, some patients do not experience any classic symptoms or have symptoms that are extraordinary.
+Symptoms like chest pain or shortness of breath could be related to coronary artery disease.
 Safe, efficient assessment of individuals with chest pain and suspected stable angina is challenging.
 In the process of accurately diagnosing stable CAD, general practitioners and cardiologists must balance the risk of falsely classifying a patient with chest pain and existing CAD as “low risk”, against the risk of exposing healthy individuals to non-invasive or invasive diagnostic procedures.

 Less than 10% of the investigated patients suffer from CAD

-Commonly used risk stratification strategies like the Diamond Forrester score (DS) for patients with chest pain and suspected stable coronary artery disease are known to overestimate the likelihood of the disease.
-Studies have shown that 9 out of 10 patients referred to non-invasive diagnostic procedures do not suffer from significant CAD.
-Regarding invasive examination, two-thirds of the patients undergoing elective diagnostic angiograms do not have significant CAD.4 These risk stratification strategies are likely to expose patients to costly investigations with higher risks, long waiting times and unnecessary stress.
+Commonly used risk stratification strategies for patients with chest pain and suspected stable coronary artery disease are known to overestimate the likelihood of the disease.
+Studies have shown that 9 out of 10 patients referred to non-invasive diagnostic procedures do not suffer from significant CAD.1,2,3 Regarding invasive examination, two-thirds of the patients undergoing elective diagnostic coronary angiography do not have significant CAD.4 These diagnostic methods are likely to expose patients to costly investigations with higher risks, long waiting times and unnecessary stress.

 New methods for diagnosing CAD